Time Out: Why it’s a problem and what to do instead

-Time outs are often recommended in traditional parenting circles as a gentle alternative to physical punishment.
+Time outs are often recommended as a gentle alternative to physical punishment.
 And this makes sense on the surface.
 There’s no physical violence involved, and children have a chance to calm down and learn a lesson about their behaviour, right?!
 Well, no. Not quite.

 You see, the problem with time outs are that they depend on separation from, and withdrawal of attention by, a primary caregiver during a time of distress.
 Ask any child and they’ll tell you: time outs are a fear based punishment.
 Children perceive them as a withdrawal of love.